mdkamran-stack/Devops_interview-question-asked_2025/intequestions/aws_prepare.md

 Account A uses AWS STS AssumeRole to obtain temporary credentials and access the S3 bucket in Account B.

-# tf module for vpc
+# terraform module for vpc
-# modules/vpc/variables.tf

 provider "aws" {
   region = "ap-south-1"